ForgeRock/forgeops/cluster/addons/prometheus/README.md

 chart.
 Grafana automatically connects to Prometheus and syncs all the metrics.
 The metrics are visible through graphs.

-Dashboards for ForgeRock products are added to the Grafana deployment from the ``cluster/addons/prometheus/forgerock-metrics/dashboards`` directory.
+Dashboards for Ping Identity products are added to the Grafana deployment from the ``cluster/addons/prometheus/forgerock-metrics/dashboards`` directory.
 The dashboards are automatically added to a configmap, and then imported into Grafana.
 For more information, see the **Import Custom Grafana Dashboards** how-to below.